gdurante2019/gdurante2019.github.io/_posts/2020-04-09-comparative_anatomy_housing_market_value_plots.markdown

 * Another area of potential interest is the correlation, if any, between post-crash dip relative to 2003 values and predicted values

 ## Conclusion
-In this blog, I’ve sought to highlight some of the variations in market value plots for a variety of geographic areas, and suggest possible relationships to explore further.
+In this blog, I’ve sought to highlight some of the variations in market value visualizations for a variety of geographic areas, and suggest possible relationships to explore further.
 Because the original Zillow dataset is so large, my broader intent is to highlight how exploratory data analysis and visualizations can help guide our decisions regarding which data to analyze and the best methods to choose.